|

 Most Dangerous Game,

-and would also borrow its leading lady.
-The
+and would also borrow its leading lady, Fay

 would be playing with the tallest, darkest